-4. Training and certification of staff working for the RCCs is done according to the methodology regarding the task referred to in Article 37(1)(g) of Regulation 2019/943.
+4. Training and certification of staff working for the RCCs is done will be developed according to the methodology regarding the task referred to in Article 37(1)(g) of the Regulation 2019/943-and existing practices.

 Article 6 Financial arrangements